A Functional Approach to Curve Alignment and Shape Analysis: Alignment of planar closed curves

 \subsubsection{The rotation and reparametrization transformations}

-Our strategy to determine the rotation and reparametrization parameters is to align the function $\mathbf{X}^*$ to a function of reference $\boldsymbol{\mu} \in \mathbf{S}^\infty$.
-As in the case of univariate functions alignment, there is no ground truth for the choice of $\boldsymbol{\mu}$ \citep{marron2015}.
-It could be known a priori or estimated from the data, for example as the standardized mean of the shape
+Our strategy for estimating the rotation and reparametrization parameters consists in aligning the function $\mathbf{C}^*$ to a reference function $\boldsymbol{\mu} \in \mathbf{S}^\infty$.
+As in the univariate curve alignment setting, there is no ground truth for the choice of $\boldsymbol{\mu}$ \citep{marron2015}.
+This reference can either be specified a priori or estimated from the data.
+A common choice, which we also adopt here, is to define $\boldsymbol{\mu}$ as the Fréchet mean of the shape variable, i.e. to define $\boldsymbol{\mu}$ as

-In \cite{FPCA_amp}, the authors propose an iterative-based Karcher's mean algorithm to approximate $\mathbb{E}(\mathbf{\tilde X})$ in the univariate case since direct computation of $\boldsymbol{\mu}$ is unfeasible ($\boldsymbol{\mu}$ is needed first to get $\mathbf{\tilde X}$).
-This could be extended to our case.
-Another strategy is to choose $\boldsymbol{\mu}$ as one of the realizations of $\mathbf{X}^*$.
-This strategy has the advantage of being faster but may inherently suffer from biases and generalization issues.
-The choice between these two strategies primarily depends on practical considerations.
-For the following theoretical developments, we assume that $\boldsymbol{\mu}$ is known.
-In practice, as illustrated in Sections \ref{sims} and \ref{app}, we simply select $\boldsymbol{\mu}$ as a standardized version of one of the curves from the sample.
-Recall that $\mathbf{X}=\rho\mathbf{O}_\theta \mathbf{\tilde X} \circ \gamma_\delta + \mathbf{T}$, thus $\mathbf{X}^*$ defined in \eqref{defXstar} can be written as
+where $d$ denotes a suitable distance on $\mathbf{S}^\infty$.
+In \cite{FPCA_amp}, the authors consider an elastic distance $d$ and propose an iterative procedure to approximate the corresponding Fréchet mean in the univariate setting.
+Such an approach is necessary since direct computation of the Fréchet mean is not feasible in practice, as it depends on the (unknown) aligned shapes $\tilde{\mathbf{C}}$.
+In Section~\ref{estim_frechet_mean}, we propose a similar iterative strategy to estimate the Fréchet mean, using a distance $d$ that is invariant to rotation and reparametrization.
+For the theoretical developments that follow, we assume that $\boldsymbol{\mu}$ is known and can be expressed as